 In his two seasons at Tarleton, Patton has coached a large share of All-Conference athletes.
 Including Burtscher in 2016, Patton has had 12 different All-LSC honors.
 In 2017, junior DT Tyrell Thompson joined the elite list of Tarleton All-Americans after being named a Don Hansen national honorable mention award winner.

 Patton came to Tarleton after spending the 2014-15 seasons as the defensive coordinator at Colorado Mesa.
 In 2015, his Maverick defense was one of the best in the nation and finished in the top-10 in the country in multiple defensive categories including: fourth-down conversion defense, defensive touchdowns scored, and turnover margin with 28 defensive takeaways including 19 interceptions.
 Mesa also finished No. 11 in the nation in red-zone defense and No. 12 in the nation in scoring defense after allowing just 17.8 points per game.

 “In today’s football, there’s going to be a lot of offense,” said Patton.
-“People are going to score points in today’s game, but you have be able to play good enough defense to give yourself a chance to win the game in the fourth quarter.
-It’s unrealistic to think that you can hold teams to the zero-to-three point range, but we want to keep it manageable and give yourself a chance to win the game.
+“People are going to score points in today’s game, but you have to be able to play good enough defense to give yourself a chance to win the game in the fourth quarter.
+It’s unrealistic to think that you can hold teams to the zero-to-three-point range, but we want to keep it manageable and give ourselves a chance to win the game.
 We’re going to do that with fundamental defense.

 “I think one of my big strengths is teaching the fundamentals,” he continued.
 “We need to be able to tackle, be tough, and fly around.
 You can talk schematics all you want, but I’m a believer that you win football games with tackling and taking on blocks.”